You can do the job while you're in town

 I wait for him so we can eat together.
 Where did the change occur?
 Who knows why the tides change as they do?
 One minute you're sharing drinks with someone and the next minute they're asking you to remove a previously communal image from your Instagram.
 This must happen all the time.
-When it happened to me I laughed at the sacred/profane spirit of such a request: a request that sparkles with an energy towards purity of association.
-No problemo.
-Whats yours is yours.
+When it happened to me I laughed at the sacred and profane spirit of such a request: a request laced with desire for purity of association.
 Delete.

-Frog man lands in the seat facing me, and, as I'm never able to gather up to a moment quite like I want to, I focus instead on the acidic mouthburst of a cherry tomato.
-I reminisce aloud about the guy on Chopped who said he would use his prize money to buy his mom a dishwasher.
+Frog man lands in the seat facing me, and, gathering up to the moment, I reminisce aloud about the guy on Chopped who said he would use his prize money to buy his mom a dishwasher.
 We laugh because the amateur Italian chef had roused in us our own sense of charity and given us time to think about our own mothers in peaceful television-on silence.
 "It was the Firefighter episode, a good Italian boy."
 Frog man is an eldest son and people person, just like the Italian fireman we watched cook chicken-fried steak.
 "Hat's off to mamma's dishwasher chef," I tease in a horrendous Italian accent that ends in a fingerkiss.
 And hat's off to the Frog man.

 He doesn't wilt.
 None of his edges curl when it's agreed he'll come over later and grab his meagre belongings to take away with him for good.
-Frog man and I relax as people do when they know they're off the hook in the short term.
+Frog man and I relax as two people off the hook in the short term.
 I don't mind sitting with him as he finishes small foothills of food.
 When he's done there's nothing left to do but step out into a new threshold of not sleeping together and whatever our individual lives will bring.
-He holds the door for me on the way out.
-We check our phones in parting.
+He holds the door for me on the way out and we check our phones in parting.

 Frog man is now ancient history.